 “[P]enetrating, readable, and prescient.”—New York Times Book Review

-Karen Armstrong is the author of numerous books on religion, including The Case for God, A History of God, The Battle for God, Holy War, Islam, Buddha, and The Great Transformation, as well as a memoir, The Spiral Staircase.
-Her work has been translated… More about Karen Armstrong
+Karen Armstrong is the author of numerous books on religion, including The Case for God, A History of God, The Battle for God, Holy War, Islam, Buddha, and Fields of Blood, as well as a memoir, The Spiral Staircase.
+Her work has been translated into… More about Karen Armstrong

 Audiobook Download | $15.00